zhukovka/wix-style-react/README.md

 const myFormWrapper = ReactTestUtils.renderIntoDocument(<myForm...>);

 //Initial the testkit driver:
-const driver = buttonTestkitFactory({wrapper: myFormWrapper, id: 'my-button'});//driver factory should receive a DOM element wrapper and an id and expose an api for it
+const buttonDriver = buttonTestkitFactory({wrapper: myFormWrapper, id: 'my-button'});//driver factory should receive a DOM element wrapper and an id and expose an api for it

 //Use the driver
-driver.click();
+buttonDriver.click();

 ```